Color Theory

 5.1.1)

-Optionally, create a new sub-folder if you would like to separate the resized images from the original images.
+You can optionally create a new sub-folder if you'd like to save the resized images separately from the original images.

 5.2)